LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 ## Generating environment and recipe

 - Base commit: `fb740f51aeaa38c45f93dd011078f954e2804bfd` (`main`)
-- Recipe: repository checkout, no package installation (the project has no packaging metadata at this commit); the script invokes the CLI as `python rubem -c <config>` from the repository root.
-- Environment: linux-64, Python 3.13.7, pcraster 4.4.2, gdal 3.11.5,
-  numpy 2.3.4; frozen as `ci/golden-env.lock` (conda explicit spec with MD5) with an empty pip overlay `ci/golden-pip.lock`.
+- Generator: the `exact` CI job on a GitHub-hosted `ubuntu-24.04` runner, in the environment created from `ci/golden-env.lock` (conda explicit spec with MD5; linux-64, Python 3.13.7, pcraster 4.4.2, gdal 3.11.5, numpy 2.3.4) named `golden`, running `python tests/fixtures/regenerate_golden.py` from the repository checkout (the project has no packaging metadata at this commit).
+The regenerated `tests/fixtures/base/out/` was promoted from the job's `golden-out` artifact.
+- Why the runner is the generator: byte identity of the outputs depends on the C library and CPU of the executing host (identical conda packages produce different last-bit floats under different glibc/libm builds), so the canonical byte-exact environment is the CI runner image itself.
+Any other machine, including developer workstations, compares semantically.
-- Determinism: the regeneration was executed twice; both runs produced byte-identical outputs (identical `SHA256SUMS`).
+- Determinism: the regeneration was executed twice on the same runner (regeneration step plus the byte-exact test's own rerun) and twice locally;
+  each host reproduces its own bytes exactly.
 - Byte-exact reproduction is asserted by the `exact` CI job (`RUBEM_EXACT_GOLDEN=1 pytest -m exact`) on that environment only; every other environment compares semantically with `rtol=1e-5`, `atol=1e-8`.
-  Those defaults are calibrated to cross-environment Float32 noise: variables that no input change touches differ by up to ~3e-5 in absolute value between PCRaster/GDAL/Python builds, while real regressions (see the table below) sit orders of magnitude above 1e-5 relative.
+  Those defaults are calibrated to cross-environment Float32 noise: variables that no input change touches differ by up to ~3e-5 in absolute value between PCRaster/GDAL/Python builds and hosts, while real regressions (see the table below) sit orders of magnitude above 1e-5 relative.
-- The goldens cover all three output families the configuration enables: the PCRaster raster series (`{var}00000.{step:03d}`), the GeoTIFF raster series (`{var}{step:07d}.tif`, 18 files, added when the oracle gained GeoTIFF coverage; the legacy goldens never tracked them) and the time-series CSVs.
+- The goldens cover all three output families the configuration enables: the PCRaster raster series, the GeoTIFF raster series (18 files, added when the oracle gained GeoTIFF coverage; the legacy goldens never tracked them) and the time-series CSVs.
 The tss CSVs use CRLF line endings as written by the model; a scoped `.gitattributes` rule (`tests/fixtures/base/out/** -text`) keeps git from normalizing any golden byte.

 ## Impact of the correction (legacy vs regenerated)